Hello, Gary Astridge here and welcome to RingosBeatleKits.com.

 Ringo also used this Maple kit when he recorded his Choose Love CD.
 If you look closely at his 9"x13" tom, just above the blue label strip and Keystone badge, you can see the faint outline of where the Drum City label used to be.

 Here's Ringo and Jeff Chonis (world renowned Drum Technician) discussing the Maple kit.

-This and Sullivan kit are currently on display at the Grammy Museum in LA until March of 2014.
+Both the Maple and Sullivan kits were on display at the Grammy Museum in LA (June 2013 through April 2014).